wombat-p/Compomics-Workflow/README.md

 ## Content
 _Nextflow folder:_ Implementation of workflow

+_data folder:_ additional data to run the UPS data set (NOT including the RAW files)

 _Results folder:_ Results from the running the UPS data set

 ## Getting started